 11 Essential Bible Verses to Know Before You Start a Fast

-If you’ve been thinking about starting a spiritual fast, you may be asking yourself questions like: “How do I even begin?” or “What does the Bible say about fasting?”
+So, if you’ve been thinking about starting a spiritual fast, you may be asking yourself questions like: “How do I even begin?” or “What does the Bible say about fasting?”

 Whether you’re looking for a fasting Bible study, want to learn how to fast and pray effectively, or need a clear prayer and fasting guide, Scripture is the best place to start.